cerebrate-project/cerebrate/documentation/prerequisites.md

 This document list the requirements that have to be met in order to perform the desired usecase.

 ## Connect a local tool to cerebrate
 - **Networking**: The *cerebrate* application must be able to contact the local tool service.
-That means the address and the port of the local must be reachable by *cerebrate*.
+That means the address and the port of the local tool must be reachable by *cerebrate*.
 - **User permissions**: Depends on the actions performed by Cerebrate on the local tool.
     - Example: For a standard MISP configuration, a simple user with the `user` role is enough for Cerebrate to pass the health check.